 - Track Editor with more than 150 objects to create tracks and share them online.

 - More than 40 tracks in 5 different environments.

 Visit www.urbantrialfreestyle.com for more info about the game.

 View game trailers on YouTube

-What's New in Version 1.1This app has been updated by Apple to use the latest Apple signing certificate.
+What's New in Version 1.1This app has been updated by Apple to display the Apple Watch app icon.

 - Removed the requirement of logging in,

 - Added offline gamer profile (You no longer need to stay online to play),